7 Steps to Startup Marketing Strategy [Guide 2023]

 Running a startup without a digital marketing strategy is nearly impossible nowadays.

-By not investing in digital marketing, a startup may miss out on a significant portion of the market and potential customers.
+A startup that’s not investing in digital marketing may miss out on a significant portion of the market and potential customers.

 Additionally, digital marketing channels such as social media, email marketing, and content marketing can be relatively low cost, but highly effective ways to reach and engage with customers, build a community around the brand, and generate leads and sales.